PavelRavvich/mt4j/README.md

 ![codecov](https://codecov.io/gh/triodjangopiter/bridge/branch/master/graph/badge.svg?token=Y3IRTX7LPW)

+##About
 MT4J is integration bridge between Meta Trader 5 and Java implemented through sync http requests.

-Using this app you can write trading strategies with Java instead of mql5.
-For implementation strategy logic you can use already connected [ta4j] library, or connect something else what you prefer using maven artifact for example.
+Using this app you can write trading strategies with Java instead of mql5 language.
+For implementation strategy logic you can use already connected [ta4j] technical indicators library, or connect something else what you prefer using another maven artifact with `pom.xml` dependencies.

 The local server based on Tomcat and use port **80**.
 Port can't be changed by specific Meta Trader 5 reason, see more in MQL5 documentation: [https://www.mql5.com/en/docs/network/webrequest][webrequest].

 MetaTrader 5 required permission in settings for send http requests to localhost, see more in MQL5 documentation: [https://www.mql5.com/en/docs/network][settings]

+##Data Exchange Protocol

 Endpoints: